siemens-mobile-hacks/imelody-play/README.md

 ```
 Note: browsers require a user interaction to play sound, in practice, you'll want to bind this to a click or a similar event.

-See index.html for an example of a click event and how to include the library on a page without npm.
+See index.html for an example of a click event.
 Run `npx serve .` to run the example locally.